BestTimesToVisit.com Logo

 Walking

-Walking is a great option for exploring Hanga Roa and its immediate surroundings.
-Many of the main attractions are within walking distance of the town center.
-It's a good way to soak in the atmosphere.
+Walking is a good option for exploring Hanga Roa and its immediate surroundings.
+Many of the moai sites are within walking distance of the town, but be prepared for some distance and uneven terrain.

 Similar Destinations